cordmaur/WaterQuality/README.md

 As an example, an inversion algorithms for total suspended matter (TSM), proposed by Nechad et al. (2010)[2] has been implemented.
 Refer to the notebook  `01_Example.ipynb` under the `nbs/` folder for more information<br>

+The Medium article [Creating water quality maps from remote sensed images with Python](https://cordmaur.medium.com/creating-water-quality-maps-from-remote-sensed-images-with-python-ca5274041f4c) has the first steps on the package.

 ## Dependencies
 The required libraries are: